davidals/autotune-extension/README.md

 - **Text Enhancement**: Improve your writing with AI-powered suggestions
 - **Customizable Parameters**: Fine-tune the enhancement style to match your needs
-- **Easy to Use**: Simply select text and click the extension icon to enhance
+- **Easy to Use**: Simply focus on any text field and click the extension icon to enhance
 - **Multiple Enhancement Modes**: Choose from various enhancement styles
 - **Real-time Preview**: See how your text will look before applying changes